Juke34/awesome-community-bioinformatics/README.md

 | [Bioconductor](https://support.bioconductor.org) | Based on the biostars framework, this Question-and-answer forum is dedicated to bioconductor an open-source software project based on the R programming language.
 | [BioinformaticsGRX](https://bioinformaticsgrx.es/) | A community of bioinformaticians based in Granada, Spain
 | [Biostars](https://www.biostars.org) | Question-and-answer forum where users can ask questions related to bioinformatics, genomics, and computational biology, and receive answers from other members of the community.
 Biostars.org is valued for its active community of experts who contribute to discussions and provide assistance to those seeking help in their bioinformatics research.
+| [DataTalks.Club](https://datatalks.club) | The place to talk about data.
+Global online community of data enthusiasts
 | [Discord Bioinfo-fr.net](https://discord.gg/rETCvGftJK) | A community of French-speaking bioinformaticians
 | [Discord Bioinformatics](https://discord.com/invite/3uxbPns) | A Discord server for general bioinformatics
 | [Discord discoRd](https://discord.com/invite/3uxbPns) | A Discord server for R